april-knights/Government/Articles of Governance/Voting Procedures.md

 1. One week before the scheduled vote, no further changes permitted.
 1. Public viewing period ends; all discussion, debate, and queries cease.
 1. Voting period opens; both Councils vote for or against Legislation in its entirety.
-1. Upon passage, the Grandmaster or First Ranger publishes it as Law in mandated locations. -------------------------- Should this be the scribe?
-OOPS, I killed the scribe language.
+1. Upon passage, the Grandmaster or First Ranger publishes it as Law in mandated locations.

 #### Example Workflow II
 1. Legislation is submitted to the Lower Council for review and discussion.